urbit/docs/tutorials/arvo/arvo.md

 a deterministic computer, this code is guaranteed to run identically on your machine as it would on anybody else's.

-Since OTA updates can potentially alter the type system they must be performed outside of the type system.
-An OTA update contains a raw untyped Nock formula that encodes the new kernel as well as instructions on how to turn the final state of kernel into the initial state of the new kernel, which potentially includes things such as transforming the old type system into the new type system.
+Some subtleties regarding types arise when handling OTA updates, since they can potentially alter the type system.
+Put more concretely, the type of `type` may be updated.
+In that case, the update is an untyped Nock formula from the perspective of the old kernel, but ordinary typed Hoon code from the perspective of the new kernel.
+Besides this one detail, the only functionality of the Arvo kernel proper that is untyped are its interactions with the Unix runtime.

 ### ACID Database